 INTEREST ON LIQUIDATED CLAIMS - 8473

-The code section does not apply to claims filed as follows:
+GC section 926.10 does not apply to the following:

 - Claims filed pursuant to construction contracts.
-(Please refer to SAM Section 8473.1)
+For information on construction contract claims, see SAM Section 8473.1.

 - The date goods or services are received.

-- The date the claim is received by the agency.
+- The date the claim is received by the agency/department.

-- The date of completion of an engineering, legal, post audit, or other review, if required, to determine the validity of questionable claims.
-A claim is not considered filed until all disputes are settled.
+- The date of completion of an engineering, legal, post-audit, or other review, if required, to determine the validity of questionable claims.
+A claim is not considered valid until all disputes are settled.

 $